 On the tour discover Sligo’s connection to Bram Stoker, the Irish author, best known for his 1897 Gothic novel Dracula.

 Hear how stories of the cholera epidemic inspired Stoker in his writing.

 The tragic history of Sligo Abbey that inspired W.B.
 Yeats.

-The tour starts on Sligo’s Riverside Promenade next to the Riverside Hotel – this area was once known as Armstrong’s Row.
+The tour starts on Sligo’s Riverside Promenade beside the entrance to the John Fallon Footbridge and the Riverside Hotel/Ripples Cafe.
 Each guest on arrival receives a tour badge with the name of a person who was once connected to Sligo.
 Listen out as their stories will be told along the way.
 Whether there were good or bad in the times they lived, will be for you to decide.
 Judge Not, Lest ye be judged…

 This tour is full of stories of real events involving crime, punishment and adult content features on this tour, so it’s not for the faint of heart.
-Older children/teenagers (recommended over 10) accompanied by an adult are welcome but parental discretion is advised.
-Please note on the tour we occasionally visit a public house (bar/pub) which is an optional part of the tour occuring at the finish.
+Older children/teenagers (recommended over 10) accompanied by an adult are welcome but parental discretion is advised,